View from the Top — by Avataar Venture Partners

 - Lessons from military leadership that apply to investing: initiative, accountability, and ownership

-- Why “getting on the plane” remains the ultimate diligence principle for global LPs
+- Why “getting on the plane” remains a time-tested diligence principle for global LPs

 Candid, and deeply human, this episode offers an inside look into how one of America’s leading foundations thinks about global capital deployment — from Pittsburgh to Bangalore.